 Amur Cherry - Prunus maackii

 Amur Chokecherry is pyramidal when young but ultimately forms a 30 to 40-foot-tall tree with a dense, rounded canopy which provides light shade below.
 The deciduous leaves are three inches long and are joined in early to mid-May by an explosion of white, fragrant flowers in two to three-inch-long racemes.
 The multitude of tiny black fruits which follow ripen in August and are quite attractive to birds.
 The bark is occasionally handsome cinnamon brown peeling off in shaggy masses on the trunk, but more often is an attractive brown with minimum exfoliation.
-This tree has some of the most attractive bark on any tree in North America [1].
+In my humble opinion, this tree has some of the most beautiful bark on any tree in North America.

-Trunk/bark/branches: routinely grown with, or trainable to be grown with, multiple trunks; grow mostly upright and will not droop; tree wants to grow with several trunks but can be trained to grow with a single trunk (Fig. 1); very showy trunk; no thorns.
+Trunk/bark/branches: routinely grown with multiple trunks; grows mostly upright and will not droop; tree wants to grow with several trunks but can be trained to grow with a single trunk; very showy trunk; no thorns.
 Needs little pruning to develop a strong structure.

 Amur Chokecherry should be grown in full sun on well-drained soil, and performs well only in the north.
 The trees should be located where the roots can remain moist, but not wet, as drought tolerance is not characteristic.
 Propagation is by softwood cuttings from June to July, or by seed.